adversinc/dbrecord2/README.md

 The following options can be used:

+* wheneCond - the array of string raw conditions which will be added to the query
 * WHERE - appended to the query's WHERE as is
 * LIMIT - used as a query's LIMIT
 * ORDERBY - used as a query's ORDER BY